 Please make hotel reservations before Friday, January 26, 2018.
 The hotel will not hold rooms beyond this date.

 Hampton Inn (attached to KI Convention Center), 201 Main St., 920-437-5900

 Quality Inn (0.6 miles from KI Convention Center), 321 S. Washington St., 920-437-8771

 Welcome back to Green Bay for the WAA and WI DNR Annual Winter Conference!

 The annual conference heads back to one of our favorite venues in Titletown.
 A conference start features a Three Track Program on Sunday including:

-- a third program for those studying for the certification exam.
+- a third program for those studying for the certification exam or want a refresher.

 On Sunday evening, enjoy the food, drink, and rekindled friendships that will come about as the WAA hosts a Welcome Reception.
-New this year during the reception, the Wisconsin Urban Forestry Council will sponsor Arbor-Master Trivia.
+Back again this year during the reception, the WAA and Wisconsin Urban Forestry Council will sponsor Arbor-Master Trivia.